 Where the heck did I put my keys?
 What was that person’s name?
 According to the Fisher Center for Alzheimer’s Research, at least half of the over-65 population reports some minor age-related forgetfulness.
 Caregivers or medical providers may not even notice such mild impairment, and it is not considered to be actual dementia, though it is part of the scale of dementia stages and may precede more noticeable cognitive decline.

 When memory and cognitive problems become more regular, as well as noticeable to caregivers and loved ones, a person is said to be suffering from mild cognitive impairment (MCI).
-Since mild cognitive decline can herald more severe stages of dementia in the future, it is important to recognize the signs of this stage in order to alleviate stress in the patient, as well as initiate a medical course of action in the event that the dementia is treatable.
+Since mild cognitive decline can herald more severe stages of dementia in the future, it is important to recognize the signs of this stage in order to alleviate stress in the person, as well as initiate a medical course of action in the event that the dementia is treatable.
 Though MCI does not generally have a major impact on day-to-day functioning, some common signs include:

 At this point, a person has clearly visible signs of mental impairment that point to early-stage dementia or Alzheimer’s disease.
 In addition to worsening of the symptoms discussed above, caregivers should stay alert for signs of: